2012-2013 Aspen institute ascend fellows

 San Francisco, CA

 Katie Albright, JD, is the Chief Executive Officer of Safe and Sound (formerly the San Francisco Child Abuse Prevention Center), an organization dedicated to the prevention of child abuse and neglect, the promotion of healthy families, and the mental health of children.
 Her prior experiences include SF Deputy City Attorney representing public schools; SF Education Fund Policy Director leading a campaign to improve teacher quality and increase student retention; and Preschool California Co-Director of Policy & Outreach campaigning statewide for universal preschool.
 Prior to serving as an associate at Latham & Watkins and clerking for the US District Court in Maryland, she co-founded and taught in the Kayole-Gitau Nursery School & Community Center in Nairobi, Kenya.

 San Diego, CA

 Cara Aley is the Chief Operating Officer of Sensor Industries, which harnesses data that utilizes the internet of things to identify and eliminate water waste on a massive scale, saving multi-unit property owners thousands in utility costs each month.
 Previously, Aley was the chief operating officer at Peachjar, a company that connects parents, programs, and schools with the goal of enabling every child to have the opportunity to achieve their full potential.
 Aley also served as the President and COO of American Mojo, a social venture that addressed the issues of mothers in poverty.
 By providing new career paths and freedom from child care costs, American MoJo supported and celebrated its employees’ drive to get their lives and those of their children on the right track.

 State Human Services Model: Colorado as a Case Study for Policymakers

-Mia Birdsong is a Senior Fellows at the Economic Security Project.
+Mia Birdsong is a senior fellow at the Economic Security Project.
 She was formerly the Co-Director of Family Story.
 She has spent more than 20 years fighting for the self-determination, and pointing out the brilliant adaptations, of everyday people.
 Most recently, she was the Vice President of the Family Independence Initiative (FII).
 Under her leadership the organization expanded and achieved national recognition.
 Through FII, she created and curated the Torchlight Prize, an award for groups of everyday people working together to strengthen their own communities.